georgewallace/elasticsearch/docs/reference/ingestion-tools/enrich-processor/inference-processor.md

 }
 ```

+%  TEST[skip: An inference endpoint is required.]

-1. The `prompt` field contains the prompt used for the completion task, created with [Painless](docs-content://explore-analyze/scripting/modules-scripting-painless.md). `+ ctx.content` appends the natural language input to the prompt.
+1. The `prompt` field contains the prompt used for the completion task, created with [Painless](modules-scripting-painless.md). `+ ctx.content` appends the natural language input to the prompt.
-2. The ID of the pre-configured {{infer}} endpoint, which utilizes the [`openai` service](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-inference-put) with the `completion` task type.
+2. The ID of the pre-configured {{infer}} endpoint, which utilizes the [`openai` service](infer-service-openai.md) with the `completion` task type.

 The following API request will simulate running a document through the ingest pipeline created previously: